terraform-ibm-modules/terraform-ibm-cos/profiles/fscloud/README.md

 > 3000107 - Check whether Cloud Object Storage network access is restricted to a specific IP range

 The IBM Cloud Framework for Financial Services mandates the application of an inbound network-based allowlist in front of the IBM Cloud Object Storage instance.
 You can comply with this requirement with the `bucket_cbr_rules` and `instance_cbr_rules` variables in the module.
 Use these variables to create a narrow context-based restriction rule that is scoped to the IBM Cloud Storage instance.
-CRA does not support checking for context-based restrictions, so you can ignore the failing rule after you are set the context-based restrictions.
+CRA does not support checking for context-based restrictions, so you can ignore the failing rule after you set the context-based restrictions.

 > 3000116 - Check whether Cloud Object Storage bucket resiliency is set to cross region